 The Annex Accommodations in Point Richmond is proud to be awarded the world's most outstanding vacation rental for the year 2013.

 The Annex Studio is upstairs in a 1910 Edwardian building.
-The Studio is spacious, sunny, and features original wainscoting and lighting.
+The Studio is spacious, sunny, and features original wainscoting, coffered ceilings, and lighting.
 It is fully furnished and outfitted to a modern high standard, and accommodates two people easily.
 As you enter the building, the rather grand staircase is before you.
-The room is mainly carpeted, has a sitting area in a corner, a desk with high speed internet, bookshelves, and a king size Tempur-pedic mattress.
+The room is mainly carpeted, has a sitting area in a corner, a desk with high speed internet and WiFi, bookshelves, and a king size Tempur-pedic mattress.
 A flat screen TV faces the sitting area.
 There is a walk-in closet.
 In the closet are two terrycloth bathrobes, cleaning supplies, an iron and ironing board.
 Covers for the twin size sofa bed are on a shelf.
 There are also extra covers for the king size bed.

 Out of the way is a bathroom en suite with tiled floors and shower stall.
 The shower has a choice of two shower heads: a rain shower in the ceiling and a hand-held.
 The vanity has a granite top, and a medicine cabinet is above it.
 Extra linens and towels are available in the Studio.